-The North Dakota Department of Health and Human Services (HHS) has adopted guidance from CDC's Implementation of Personal Protective Equipment (PPE) in Nursing Homes to prevent the spread of Multi-Drug Resistant Organisms (MDROs).
+North Dakota Health and Human Services (HHS) has adopted guidance from the Centers for Disease Control and Prevention's (CDC) Implementation of Personal Protective Equipment (PPE) in Nursing Homes to prevent the spread of Multi-Drug Resistant Organisms (MDROs).
 This document is intended to provide guidance for PPE use and room restriction in nursing homes for preventing transmission of MDROs, including as part of a public health response.